 - Transform music-therapy into a complementary therapy to the traditional interdisciplinary medical treatments and make it sustainable inside the Unité des soins intensifs pédiatriques des HUG.

-- 20-30 children per year, with congenital heart diseases or suffering from cardiovascular diseases, ages 18 months-13 years, primarily coming from Africa and participating to the program “Voyage vers la vie”, led by Fondation Terre des hommes;
+- 73 children with congenital heart diseases or suffering from cardiovascular diseases, ages 18 months-13 years, primarily coming from Africa and participating to the program “Voyage vers la vie”, led by Fondation Terre des hommes;

-- 30-50 children per year, in long-term care at HUG, and suffering from serious and degenerative pathologies.
+- 37 children in long-term care at HUG, and suffering from serious and degenerative pathologies.

 Fondation Privée des Hôpitaux Universitaires de Genève (HUG): established in 2007, the Foundation supports the HUG and the Faculté de Médecine of the University of Geneva (the two institutional founders) by financing the development of innovative and ambitious projects: i. in favor of patients (improvement of the quality of health care and assistance); ii. in the field of medical research (translational and fundamental research); iii. humanitarian projects.